Update an old office chair and give it a new life. Furniture upholstery is easier than you might think! An easy DIY craft tutorial idea.

 Before you begin cutting the fabric, take a good look at how the original fabric is attached to the chair.
-Is it sewn, stapled, pieces are sewn together?
+Is it sewn, or stapled, or are pieces sewn together?
 Use that as a guide to how to add the new fabric.
 I chose not to remove the original fabric and covered the cushions with the new fabric.
 But removing the original fabric is definitely an option.

 On my chair, the bottom cushion looked like it would be the easiest, so that is where I started.
 I didn't need to sew a case for the bottom cushion, I knew could just staple the fabric over the existing fabric.

-Use an Easy Tacker hand staple gun and fold the edge of the fabric over and staple to the wood base of the underside of the cushion.
+Use an Easy Tacker hand staple gun, fold the edge of the fabric over, and staple to the wood base of the underside of the cushion.

-Go to the opposite of the first stapled side and pull the fabric tight, fold over and staple.
+Go to the opposite of the first stapled side, pull the fabric tight, fold over, and staple.
 Then do the other 2 sides the same way.
 You want the fabric to be tight and free of wrinkles but not so tight that there will be no give when you sit on the chair.